Cocona Sakurai: Early life and amateur career

 Sakurai, the youngest of a family of five with two older brothers, was born in Nagasaki City, Nagasaki Prefecture, Kyushu, Japan.

-Sakurai started playing golf at the age of six along with a brother one year her senior, out of admiration of Ryo Ishikawa whom she saw playing in person.
-She won the 9th Kyushu Elementary Student Golf Tournament in 2015 (6th grade).
+Sakurai started playing golf at the age of six along with Go, a brother one year her senior, out of admiration of Ryo Ishikawa whom she saw playing in person.

+While attending Yamazato Elementary School, Sakurai won the 9th Kyushu Elementary Student Golf Tournament in 2015 (6th grade).

-In her senior year of junior high school (9th grade) in 2018, she made a professional tournament debut by participating in the LPGA of Japan StepUp Tour "Kyushu Mirai Construction Group Ladies," but unfortunately fell two strokes short of the cut-line.
+After entering Yamazato Junior High School in 2016 (7th grade), Sakurai came in second in the Kyushu Junior High School Golf Championship Spring Tournament.
+In 2017 (8th grade), she placed third in the Kyushu Junior High School Golf Championship and second in the Kyushu Junior High School Golf Championship Spring Tournament.
+In 2018 (9th grade), she settled for second place in the Kyushu Junior High School Golf Championship, the Kyushu Junior Golf Championship (12-14 years old), and the Kyushu Junior High School Golf Championship Spring Tournament.
+In 2018, she made a professional tournament debut by participating in the LPGA of Japan StepUp Tour, Kyushu Mirai Construction Group Ladies Tournament, but unfortunately fell two strokes short of the cut-line.

-As a junior (11th grade) of Nagasaki Nihon University High School, Sakurai won the 1st OBS Kyushu Girls Junior Golf Tournament (2020) and then the 2nd OBS Kyushu Girls Junior Golf Tournament as a senior (12th grade, 2021) to make it two years in a row.
-In her senior year, she also won the 51st Kyushu Women's Championship, the 40th Kyushu Junior Golf Championship (Competition), and then the National High School Golf Championship Individual Division to become the national champion.
-In the fall of the same year, she passed the JLPGA Player Certification Test on her first try, with a 12th-place tie finish.
+As a junior (11th grade) of Nagasaki Nihon University High School, Sakurai won the 1st OBS Kyushu Girls Junior Golf Tournament (2020) and then the 2nd OBS Kyushu Girls Junior Golf Tournament as a senior (12th grade, 2021) the following year to make it two years in a row.
+As the winner of the OBS Kyushu Women's Junior Golf Tournament, she was granted exemption for the Fundokin Ladies Tournament on the LPGA of Japan StepUp Tour, and finished tied for 43rd place in 2020 and tied for 27th place in 2021.
+In the following week, in 2021, she competed in the Kyushu Mirai Construction Group Ladies Golf Tournament Madonoume Cup and finished tied for 41st place.
+In her senior year, she also won the 51st Kyushu Women's Championship, the 40th Kyushu Junior Golf Championship (Competition), the two major women's Kyushu amateur titles, and then the National High School Golf Championship Individual Division to become the high school women's national champion.
+Her first JLPGA tournament was the 2021 Hoken no Madoguchi Ladies Tournament, but she was not able to make the cut.
+In the fall of the same year, she passed the LPGA of Japan Tour Player Certification Test on her first try at the age of 17, with a 12th-place tie finish, and was officially accepted as a LPGA of Japan Tour member of the 94th class on 1 Jan.
+2022.